Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   	{% endif %}
   </div>
   ```
-  "Show the images" code on the next slide
+  "`Show the images`" code on the next slide
 ]

 #slide[